The 10 highest-paid footballers in the world in 2023: Ronaldo clear…

-Professional football is a lucrative business in 2022 and the 10 highest-paid players on the planet – who play for clubs like Manchester United, Real Madrid, Paris Saint-Germain and Liverpool – are raking in huge sums both in wages and sponsorship deals.
+Professional football is a lucrative business in 2023 and the 10 highest-paid players on the planet – who play for clubs like Chelsea, Real Madrid, Paris Saint-Germain and Liverpool – are raking in huge sums both in wages and sponsorship deals.

 Footballers’ salaries at the very top end of the game have risen exponentially in recent years, especially following the entrance onto the scene of huge multinationals, oligarchs and oil states as club owners.

 Players have also benefitted from the popularity of the game to sign significant endorsement deals, which in a few cases can earn them almost as much as their salary.

 Here, we look at the top 10 highest-earning football stars on the planet in 2023, with figures from Sportico’s Kurt Badenhausen*, an expert in professional sportspeople’s earnings.